 Skip to main content

 Yutori builds web agents — agents that can reliably and autonomously execute tasks on the web.
 These capabilities underpin the upcoming shift in how people interact with the web — from manual browsing to delegating tasks to agents that operate the web for you.
-We offer two APIs — Browsing and Scouting.
+We offer four APIs — n1, Browsing, Research, and Scouting.
+You can use platform.yutori.com to monitor your API usage, view task history, and manage billing.
 Recent technical blogs from us:

 Browsing API

 The Browsing API enables automation of browser-based workflows.
-Simply specify what to do in natural language, for example:
+Simply describe your browser-based task in natural language, for example:

-• Check a page for changes and retrieve updated information
+• Check a webpage for changes and retrieve updated information

 and an AI agent that runs its own cloud browser and operates it like a person will click, type, scroll, and navigate for you.
 For login/signup or other auth-heavy flows, we recommend setting "require_auth": true on your request so the system can prefer an auth-optimized browser provider.
 See the Browsing API to create your first browsing task.